dttheme/MoodRing/README.md

 - Use Charts.js to create visuals based on user data
 - Add word cloud capabilities
-- Add a bar of different mood colors to archive page that summarizes the feelings of the month
+- Add a bar of different mood colors to archive page that summarizes the feelings of the month/week
 - Pagination/organization of previous entries